DylanWall96/IAQ-IoT-ESP32/README.md

 **const char* serverName = "http://192.168.1.66/IAQ-IoT-Project-WebApp-main/BME680KitchenData.php";*

-*The ip address in the line above will need changed to suit your own server*
+*The ip address in the line above will need changed to suit your own server.*